encircled/Joiner/README.md

 ## Result projection

-By default, `find` and `findOne` return an object(s) of type passed to `from` method.
-Customizing of result projection is possible using `Q.select` method.
-Selecting a single object, for example the active phone number of John:
+By default, `find` and `findOne` return an object (or objects) of the type passed to the `from` method.
+Customizing the result projection is possible using the `Q.select` method.
+For example, to select a single object, such as the active phone number of John:

 ```java
 String number = joiner.findOne(Q.select(phone.number)